mvolkmann/blog/src/alfred.md

 Examples include "=sqrt(3^2 + 4^2)" and "=sin(45)".
 The result is displayed below the search box.

-To place the result on the clipboard, press enter.
+To place the result on the clipboard, press the return key.
 Then paste where the result is desired.

 The supported functions are: